-Fifteen years ago when we first launched GetSportsInfo.com one of the staff’s early writers, Tom Pellegrino, came up with this feature article.
-The concept is simple every fantasy football in America has a least a few of these characters or some resemblance of them in their leagues.
+Back in 2003 when we first launched GetSportsInfo.com one of the staff’s early writers, Tom Pellegrino, came up with the concept of this feature article.
+Every fantasy football in America has a least a few of these characters or some resemblance of them in their leagues.

 These people all exist in the same social experiment that is fantasy football.
 This is the fun part of the league.
 If you just drafted and played the games, that’s not fun.
 Leagues fail because of that.
 You need villains, heroes, and all of the characters in between.
 You need to make it personal among your friends, family, and co-workers, that’s what make fantasy football so great: the ability to take this great game to another level through these relationships.

 Get ready for the fantasy season by listening to The GetSportsInfo Podcast:

 Over the years I have revisited Pellegrino’s list on several of my radio shows and added and modified his list as new ideas came.
 Here’s an updated list of characters you are sure to find in your fantasy league: